-The Transitional Studies Department offers educational opportunities at no cost to Pitt County citizens who wish to improve basic academic skills that would enable them to be more successful in today's workplace.
-Adult Basic Education (ABE),

-Adult Secondary Education (ASE), and English Language Acquisition (ELA) provide foundational instruction in reading, writing, math, speaking, listening, and technology in the context of careers, career exploration, workplace literacy, college enrollment, and postsecondary training.
+The Transitional Studies Department offers educational opportunities at no cost to adults who wish to improve the skills or earn the High School credential that would enable them to be more successful in today's workplace.
+Finish High School: Adult Secondary Education (ASE), Adult Basic Education (ABE), Career Academy, and English Language Acquisition (ELA) provide foundational instruction in reading, writing, math, speaking, listening, and technology in the context of careers, career exploration, workplace literacy, college enrollment, and postsecondary training.
 Programs are available to address varying student needs and interests.
 All classes are offered at no cost to the student.
 Students who enroll in the Transitional Studies programs must be 18 years or older and not enrolled in public school.
-16 and 17-year olds may enroll with parental permission and appropriate documentation.
+Sixteen and 17-year olds may enroll with parental permission and appropriate documentation.